Liberal Arts courses for 2021

 Opportunities to study abroad and to work with organisations outside the University will enhance your employability.

 The Faculty of Arts at Bristol is home to researchers who are committed to the ideals of liberal education.
 It is a place where an interdisciplinary outlook comes naturally and is practised on a daily basis.

 You will be encouraged and expected to take responsibility for your own curriculum, making connections between units and incorporating into your studies all the activities and opportunities available within the rich cultural life of both the University and the city.

 You can choose to do either a BA or an integrated master's degree (MLibArts), each of which has its own advantages and distinctiveness.
-You may apply for either degree and decide at the beginning of your second year which route you would like to follow.
-In year one, you will have the opportunity to explore different disciplines and to think critically and creatively about these within an interdisciplinary dissertation.
+You will be able to choose a specialist subject pathway from one of the disciplines in the Faculty of Arts.
+Whichever route you choose to follow, you will have the opportunity to explore different disciplines and to think critically and creatively about these within an interdisciplinary dissertation.

 What kind of student would this course suit?

 Those who enjoy ideas, have strong interests in more than one subject area, like to find connections in their studies and want to strike out for themselves will be well suited to this course.
 You should be able to acquire, analyse and communicate knowledge, be motivated and intellectually curious, and not be afraid to try new things.

 Above all, we are seeking those who are willing to take responsibility for their studies and be proactive in shaping their education.

 How is this course taught and assessed?